Optimal Control of Thin-Film Flow on a Flexible Topography: Discussion

 \section{Discussion}

-We have developed a mathematical framework for the open-loop optimal control of thin-film flows over flexible topography, accounting for the rupture of films and the coalescence of bubbles.
-The focus of this study has been on finding the distributed force influencing the flexible topography to minimise the cost function.
+We have developed a mathematical framework for the open-loop optimal control of thin-film flows over flexible substrate, accounting for the rupture of films and the coalescence of bubbles.
+The focus of this study has been on finding the distributed force influencing the flexible substrate to minimise the cost function.
+We proposed a comprehensive model that couples thin-film and flexible-substrate deformations.
 We have also established a functional setting for the coupled PDE system, comprising a thin film equation and a flexible substrate equation.
 This demonstrates that this system adheres to a global energy-dissipation law.
 Furthermore, we have derived the optimality conditions by formulating the mathematical control problem as a PDE-constrained optimisation to obtain the time-dependent forward and backward PDE system and the optimality condition.
 We used a stable time discretisation approach with (IMEX) schemes to address the model’s nonlinearity, such as the disjoining-pressure term.
 This approach worked well in our numerical examples, demonstrating its effectiveness in solving the optimisation problem.

 The effectiveness of our optimal control problem was demonstrated through a range of numerical examples, showing its ability to accelerate convergence to steady states, stabilise dewetting processes, achieve specific profiles, and even reverse rupture dynamics to restore uniformity.
 These results were achieved by allowing the adjacent wall to take a flexible shape, thereby affecting the surface profile.
 This non-standard approach provides a mechanism to control thin-film dynamics without altering the fluid properties (e.g., surface tension, stresses).
 It offers a useful alternative for addressing challenges in thin-film control and complements existing control approaches; previous studies have focussed on using thermal feedback \cite{garnier2003optical,Thompson_heat_2019}, fluid injection and extraction \cite{lou2003optimal,cimpeanu2021active,gomes2017stabilizing,thompson2016stabilising}, or electric fields \cite{tomlin2020instability,wray2022electrostatic}.